OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/GenAI Is Like a Flesh-Eating Bacterium.md

 Now there's a fancy new power tool on deck.

-There are several juicy nuggets I'm leaving for future posts:
+This post leaves several juicy nuggets on the table that are fodder for future posts:

+- How will workers move "up" the knowledge chain?
 - How *should* we rearrange work?
-- Might we use AI to augment workers, instead of replacing them?
+- Will we actually use AI to augment workers, instead of replacing them?
-- How will workers move "up" the knowledge chain?

 Conclusion here.